SillyBubble/SillyBubble.github.io/content/authors/Charline/_index.md

       columns: '1'
 ---

-Charline is a postdoctoral researcher supervised by Sofia Teixeira and Julie Teuwen at TUDelft.
+Charline was a postdoctoral researcher supervised by Sofia Teixeira and Julie Teuwen at TUDelft.
 She is working on toughening strategies for interfaces between thermoplastic composites and metals.
 She combines experiments and finite element modelling.